 Primary ice pick headaches occur independently, without any association with other medical conditions.

-Secondary ice pick headaches occur along with other health conditions, such as shingles, meningioma (brain tumor), multiple sclerosis, etc.
+Secondary ice pick headaches occur along with other health conditions, such as shingles, meningioma (brain tumour), multiple sclerosis, etc.

 What are the symptoms of an ice pick headache?